MichaelCurrin/coding-blog/_posts/2020-04-09-who-needs-tests-anyway.md

 ## Story of no tests

 I had an experience recently on a simple project with no tests.
-I made a change in Github directly and did not test the code locally because it looked right to me.
+I made a change in GitHub directly and did not test the code locally because it looked right to me.
 In fact the syntax was right, but the logic was wrong - referencing a field in SQL that doesn't exist.
 I didn't even deploy the change straight away.

 Then some weeks later I made another change, also not testing locally.
 I deploy the code and restarted the server and it came up.